Multiple hikers killed, others rescued after volcano erupts in Indonesia

 Nine foreigners and 11 local hikers were climbing Mount Dukono at the time of the eruption, North Halmahera Police Chief Erlichson Pasaribu told Indonesia’s Kompas TV.

-Seventeen of the 20 climbers have been safely evacuated, Iwan Ramdani, head of the Ternate Search and Rescue (SAR) Office, said at 6 p.m. local time.
-The bodies of the three deceased currently remain on the mountain.
-Search operations have been suspended for Friday and will resume on Saturday.
+On Saturday, authorities said two missing Singapore nationals had been found near the crater rim, though it was unclear if they were alive, Reuters news agency reported.

+A search operation, suspended overnight, had resumed Saturday morning, involving 100 rescuers, military and police personnel as well as two thermal drones.

-A huge column of smoke and ash could be seen rising above the mountain in dramatic video from near the crater recorded by Alex Djangu, an Indonesian mountain guide.
+On the day of the eruption, a huge column of smoke and ash could be seen rising above Mount Dukono in dramatic video from near the crater recorded by Alex Djangu, an Indonesian mountain guide.

-Djangu was guiding two German tourists on Mount Dukono when he felt deep tremors before the eruption, telling CNN it was “very scary.”
+Djangu was guiding two German tourists on the mountain when he felt deep tremors before the eruption, telling CNN it was “very scary.”

+Djangu said they heard sounds coming from below the crater at around 3 p.m. local time Thursday.
+He then flew a drone to inspect the crater conditions from the air.

+“The observations showed the crater was filled with volcanic material, which was not normal.
+Then we heard two explosions,” he said.

 “I saw the small rocks and gravel sliding down because of the tremors, then I told my clients we have to run down,” he said.